Previous Page Next Page

 3300 Processing I&Rs

-The following sections describe information and actions needed for a report to be assigned, submitted, or closed.
-This information may include:
+The following sections describe information and actions needed for the intake specialist to assign, submit, or close an I&R:

 • County